 Crucially, the CareFlow Connect app is integrated with UH Bristol’s operational and clinical systems.
 Conversations automatically become part of each patient’s wider electronic record, providing a single, contemporaneous source of patient information, available for all to see and with a clear audit trail of actions.

-The key focus for us in developing CareFlow has been clinical usability and creating something which is genuinely useful for clinicians and helps with patient care,
+The key focus for us in developing CareFlow has been clinical usability and creating something which is genuinely useful for clinicians and helps with patient care.
+It is very gratifying to see this speed and level of take up.

 said Dr Jon Shaw, System C’s director of clinical strategy and design.